1230james/civ3-mod/README.md

 * Adds new government form: Fundamentalism
 * Adds extra civilization advances:
     * Fundamentalism, which unlocks Fundamentalism as a form of government
-    * Paper, Steam Engine, and Vacuum Tubes, which are end-of-era techs you must research to proceed to the next era
+    * Milling, Steam Engine, and Vacuum Tubes, which are end-of-era techs you must research to proceed to the next era
     * Nanotechnology, Fusion, Advanced Armor, and Heavy Mechanicals, new Modern Era technologies
 * Adds new units:
     * Engineer (Workers get tweaked; see *New Units* section)